-What are binary sensors in Home Assistant?
+What Are Binary Sensors in Home Assistant?

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.